tozielinski/pp-php-sdk-example/README.md

 ## Usage

 you have to create PayPal REST sandbox credentials and to insert them into api/config/Config.php as client_id and client_secret for the correct environment.
-For card payments, using the black button, test card numbers as 5192503440102994 can be used with a german address.
+For card payments, using the black button, test card numbers from here https://docs.adyen.com/development-resources/testing/test-card-numbers/ can be used.

 ## Example